History of the Museum

 The Kentish Artillery Company traces its roots back to 1797 when it was first organized, as the Kentish Light Infantry, at the recommendation of George Washington.
 Warwick gave the Kentish Artillery permission to build its armory on the eastern portion of the town lot in 1854 and, more than a century later, its building was given to the City.
 The Greek Revival structure was destroyed by fire in 1911.

 Two Revolutionary War cannons were given to the the Kentish Artillery in 1804.
 When the current Armory was built, two niches for cannons were included on either side of the front door.
 The Walker firm added a charge of $2.50 to their final invoice for "carting the cannon" to the new building, pointing to the fact that the guns were valuable and made of metal.
 The cannons now located in the niches are replicas; the originals disappeared in 1972 and the case of the missing cannons has never been solved.

-Another oddity in the building is a long, narrow "shooting gallery" in the basement which is now used for museum storage.
+Another unique feature of the building is a long, narrow "shooting gallery" in the basement which is now used for museum storage.